 Next up: music.
 Heading to a honky tonk on Broadway is the perfect way to rouse yourself from your Husk food coma.
 Luckily, there are many to choose from, so you can find a place that suits your interests.

-At Nashville honky tonks, there is always music, cold drinks, and a party that goes on from morning till night.
-You can choose from classics like Robert’s Western World (or favorite) and Tootsie’s Orchid Lounge or newer bars helmed by some of the biggest names in country music like Dierks Bentley’s Whiskey Row.
+At Nashville honky tonks, there is always music, cold drinks, and a party that goes on from morning til night.
+You can choose from classics like Robert’s Western World (our favorite) and Tootsie’s Orchid Lounge or newer bars helmed by some of the biggest names in country music like Dierks Bentley’s Whiskey Row.

 Two step, order some local brews, and don’t forget to tip the band!

-The second day of your Nashville vacation focuses on downtown.
+The first full day of your Nashville vacation focuses on downtown.
 Most things are in easy walking distance or reachable via a quick rideshare ride.

 Brunch at The Southern Steak & Oyster